Top 10 Mistakes Sellers Make When Choosing a Charlottetown or PEI Realtor

 Charlottetown, Summerside, West Royalty, East Royalty, and all of Prince Edward Island is a very tough real estate market, and it can take a very long time, sometimes years, to sell a home.
 You require an agent that can demonstrate in a listing presentation what that agent is going to do to market and sell your property successfully.
 You require massive marketing exposure to sell a home quickly in PEI.

 Realize that agents and real estate companies put up their own funds to market and advertise your home.
-Marketing and advertising costs money — the lower the commission, the less incentive for an agent to put up his or her own money to market your home.
+Marketing and advertising cost money — the lower the commission, the less incentive for an agent to put up his or her own money to market your home.

 Incentive plays a very important role in sales.
 A “full service” agent earning a full commission will often “drop everything” to handle any challenges that come along – an agent earning a small commission does not have that same incentive.